cfrg/draft-irtf-cfrg-vdaf/draft-irtf-cfrg-vdaf.md

 IDPF output at any position.
 While our construction ensures that the nodes evaluated at one level are children of the nodes evaluated at the previous level, this still may allow an adversary to discover individual non-heavy strings.
+We call this a "steering attack".

-The only practical, general-purpose approach to mitigating these leakages is via differential privacy, which is RECOMMENDED for all protocols using Poplar1 for heavy-hitter type applications.
+The only practical, general-purpose defense against steering attacks is to compose Poplar1 with some mechanism for differential privacy.
+It is therefore RECOMMENDED to use differential privacy for any heavy-hitter type application.

 ## Safe Usage of IDPF Outputs {#idpf-extract}